wpengine/github-action-wpe-site-deploy/README.md

 # GitHub Action for WP Engine Site Deployments

-This GitHub Action may be used to deploy code from a Github repo to a WP Engine environment of your choosing.
+This GitHub Action may be used to deploy code from a GitHub repo to a WP Engine environment of your choosing.
 Deploy a full site directory, or optionally just a theme, plugin or other directory with the TPO options.
 Other options include performing a PHP Lint, custom rsync flags, or clearing cache.

 V2.3.5 NOW AVAILABLE!
 [View Changelog here.](https://github.com/wpengine/github-action-wpe-site-deploy/releases)